vagos/sts-llm-exs/README.md

 1. The project you picked
 2. How you designed and implemented your system
 3. Describe a possible future evaluation plan.
 Mention experiments you would run.
+4. Describe how you would expand the project in the future.

 ## Dynamic Calculator